vaisthesigma/odin-recipes/README.md

 # odin-recipes
 -First html project!

--I assume that I'll be using list and image tags frequently here -I'll come back and edit this once I'm done with the project.
+-I'm done with ver1 of the project.

--testing if this actually works, coz I don't understand what I'm doing with Git.
+-hope you liked it!